 No Label products are products which are already formulated and packaged and ready for you to add your label.
 You purchase the product "naked-so to speak" with no label and you add your own.
 This is the cheapest way for start up brands to get their line going.
 All of the information for each product as well as directions and ingredients is on our website.
 This makes it easy for you when labeling.
 There is information below on your labeling options as well as companies that we work closely with to achieve beautiful labels.
-Our No Label products have various MQO requirements which are listed on our website.
-That is because each product contains different ingredients which cost different prices to make.
-Thus, you will see different requirements for our No Label products.
+Our No Label products have a 12 pc MQO requirement which is listed on our website.
 These products are not hot stamped with your logo.
 You will add your own logo to these.

 PRIVATE LABEL PRODUCTS:

-Our Private Label products have a minimum order of $150.00.
+Our Private Label products have a minimum order of 50 pcs per unit.
 Private label products can be screen printed with your label/logo on them.
 No label products can not.
 There is a mould fee for your label/logo which is a one time fee for that product.
 As long as your label/logo does not change for that product you will not be charged for that again with future purchases with in that category.

 This allows you to focus on branding and selling your makeup and skincare products.
 You choose from a wide range of pre-existing, proven formulas and shades ready to be sold under your brand name with your own logo.
 We take care of all product development and manufacturing, so you can enjoy low startup costs, low risk and high profit margins.